lerna-stack/akka-entity-replication/docs/rollback_guide.md

 ## WARNING

 `akka-entity-replication` (v.2.3.0 or later) supports deleting old events and snapshots.
-Once events or snapshots are deleted, a rollback to a timestamp that requires such deleted events or snapshots is impossible.
-At the time of writing, the rollback tool can't detect such deletions yet.
-If such a timestamp is specified, the rollback tool will delete all events and snapshots of the target Raft shard, or persistent actors of the target Raft shard will be inconsistent state.
-Please ensure that a rollback is possible by inspecting data stores if either event or snapshot deletion is enabled.
+Once events or snapshots have been deleted, a rollback to a timestamp that requires such deleted events or snapshots is impossible.
+The rollback tool can detect such deletions.
+If such a timestamp is specified, the rollback tool fails during preparation and doesn't issue any deletion of data for the rollback.

 ## Rollback Procedures